 4. Via ferrata Catinnacio D’Antermoia

-The iron path doesn’t pose any great challenges.
+This via ferrata doesn’t pose any great challenges.
 The only real obstacle might be in your mind.
 Sure-footedness is a necessity on any of these routes!

 5. Via ferrata Ra Gusela

 The mountain standing on the pass – Ra Gusela, is a beloved photography subject for many who visit this area.
-However few realize that you can get to its summit along the beginner via ferrata Ra Gusela.
+However, few realize that you can get to its summit along the beginner via ferrata Ra Gusela.

 6. Via ferrata Averau

-The cable section on this route is quite intense, but very short.
-After that it’s a straight forward path to the summit, where some of the best views I have witnessed in the Dolomites are waiting for you!
+The cable section on this route is quite intense but very short.
+After that, it’s a straightforward path to the summit, where some of the best views I have witnessed in the Dolomites are waiting for you!